bugosiphionah/git-format-laguages/proposal.md

 	short
 	short

-Therefore there should be away for the syntax for git for-each-ref --format=short returning same results as git log --format=short
+Therefore there should be away for the syntax for git for-each-ref --format=short returning same results as git log --format=short returning same output.

 **Difference Two :** using --format with git log given a string value just replaces the log values with the string for example this: